 - External intrusion or denial of service attacks might cause a business interruption.

-- Mission-critical assets may not be properly discovered, and therefore might not be properly operated.
+- Mission-critical assets might not be properly discovered and therefore not properly operated.

 - Undiscovered or mislabeled assets might not be supported by existing operational management processes.

-- The configuration of deployed assets may not meet performance expectations.
+- Configuration of deployed assets might not meet performance expectations.

 - Logging might not be properly recorded and centralized to allow for remediation of performance issues.

 - Recovery policies may fail or take longer than expected.

 - Inconsistent deployment processes might result in security gaps that could lead to data leaks or interruptions.